 This chapter focuses on your covered services and what you pay for your medical benefits.
-It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of MyCare Rx 31 (HMO) or MyCare Rx 28 (HMO).
+It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Essentials Rx 803 (HMO).
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.
-Further exclusions can also be found in Section 2.2 in this chapter for members who have purchased Optional Supplemental benefits.